 “It is a good fit for us because of the downtown work center and the work that we do,” said Hollie Lee, chief of workforce development strategies in the Office of Economic Development.

-Hollie Lee, chief of workforce development strategies for Charlottesville's Office of Economic Development, has helped implement the Business Equity Fund.
+Hollie Lee, chief of workforce development strategies for Charlottesville's Office of Economic Development, said her office has rolled out several grants and loans for businesses since the pandemic outbreak.

 Credit: Ézé Amos/Charlotesville Tomorrow